Updated 16-Mar-2020 11:27

 The 4.6 Mhz Halfwave Sloper (dipole) is constructed from #10 stranded insulated wire available in most hardware stores.

 The feedpoint uses a T-section of PVC pipe.
 The coax loops through the PVC pipe to provide strain relief.
 Wires are tied using a square knot to the PVC pipe and also to rope which is then tied to tree trunks after going over the tops of trees.
-The antenna slopes to the south to give good directivity towards most of USAF MARS Region One.
+The antenna slopes to the south to give good directivity towards most NE CONUS.
 The “springiness” of the small branches appears to help the wire antennas survive 60 knot winds with little or no damage.

 This antenna also works well on the 20 Meter amateur band on the 3rd harmonic frequency.